Bandan, Nehbandan

-Bandan (بندان) (Note: Also romanized as Bandān) is a village in Bandan Rural District of the Central District of Nehbandan County, South Khorasan province, Iran.
+Bandan (بندان) (Note: Also romanized as Bandān) is a village in Bandan Rural District of the Central District in Nehbandan County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 946 in 222 households.
 The following census in 2011 counted 972 people in 254 households.
-The 2016 census measured the population of the village as 1,019 people in 235 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,019 people in 235 households, the most populous in its rural district.